Sheezan Mohammed Khan arrested in Tunisha Sharma's suicide case

-Mumbai, Dec 25: The cops have arrested Sheezan Mohammed Khan on the charges of abetment to the suicide of his co-star Tunisha Sharma in Maharashtra's Palghar district.

-Sharma allegedly died by suicide on Saturday on the sets of her TV serial in Vasai area.
-The incident on took place on the sets where the shooting of their serial 'Ali Baba: Dastaan-E-Kabul' was in progress.

-He will be produced before the court on Monday.
-Based on a complaint filed by Sharma's mother, the Valiv police registered a case against Sheezan M Khan, under Indian Penal Code Section 306 (abetment of suicide) and arrested him, the station house office of Valiv police station told news agency PTI.
+Based on a complaint filed by Sharma's mother, the Vasai police registered a case against Sheezan M Khan, under Indian Penal Code Section 306 (abetment of suicide) and arrested him, the station house office of Vasai police station told news agency PTI.

 According to reports, the deceased went to the washroom during the shooting and did not return for a long time.
-The doors were broke open and crew took her body to a nearby hospital where she was declared brought dead around 1.30 am.
+The doors were broken open and the crew took her body to a nearby hospital where she was declared brought dead around 1.30 am.

 Her mother in her complaint claimed Sharma and Khan were in love and blamed the latter for her daughter's extreme step, the police said.